ethanhs/material/README.md

 Also, I have added a custom Text class which uses Roboto font as a bonus.

+#Install

+simple! run `git clone https://github.com/IronManMark20/material.git && cd material`

+##Example
 To see the example, run the `example.py` file.
 It will give you an example application.

-Also, the wiki will have documentation for each widget.
+Also, the wiki will (in the future) have documentation for each widget.
 To start though, you can read through the source of `example.py` for examples.

 #Screenshots